eyast/eyast.github.io/_projects/3D_Display.md

     </div>
 </div>
 <div class="caption">
-    Running out-of-the-box PoseNet to see what the Nvidia Jetaon Nano can do.
+    Running out-of-the-box PoseNet to see what the Nvidia Jetson Nano can do.
 Pretty cool.
 </div>

 #### Setting up SSH for vscode remote + github auth